Guest Bloggers: Charlie Beck, Chief of Police; Michael Downing, Deputy Chief

 Fulfilling the solemn duty of ensuring public safety in today’s world demands that tactical teams utilize state-of-the-art technology, equipment, training, and tactics.
 Staying current with equipment and technological advances contributes to the safety of all who are involved in police SWAT operations at a dynamic scene.
 However, the professionally managed and supervised SWAT operations employ the use of such equipment and tactics only when confronting the types of incidents for which SWAT teams were originally established: control of high-risk incidents that require extraordinary tactics, skills, critical thinking, and good judgment that minimizes harm to civilians and property while maximizing the police department’s ability to ensure the safety of everyone involved, including suspects.
 Also critically important is the effective civilian oversight and evaluation of the actions of SWAT teams, both in their defined purpose, as well as the aftermath of deployments.

 Since its inception, the greatest legacy of the Los Angeles Police Department’s SWAT team has been its professional evolution in meeting the challenges presented by high-risk missions in an ever-changing urban environment, while at the same time ensuring that the constitutional values and safety of victims, suspects, and the community at large were protected.
 Each member of LAPD SWAT goes through a three-month school where they learn the core disciplines needed to perform the various SWAT missions.
 This three-month period is not only a time of learning for the student, but an ongoing evaluation of the student to ensure they are mentally, emotionally, and physically capable to fully apply the learned disciplines.
 The core learning domains include Crisis Negotiation Training (CNT), Hostage Rescue Tactics (HRT), less-lethal tactics, and high-risk warrant service.
 Once successfully completing the SWAT school and a probationary period as a member of the SWAT team, the members of SWAT select additional cadres where they receive more sophisticated levels of specialized training.
 These disciplines include sniper, defensive tactics, emergency medical technician, breaching, climbing, and tactical waterborne tactics.
 Each of these disciplines requires rigorous training and certification.
 Each month, all members of SWAT attend multiple days of core training to ensure they are mission ready.
 The various cadres then have additional days each month where members hone their skills and receive updated training to stay current with best practices.
-Testing, evaluation, debriefing, and outreach to other agencies are all part of an ongoing process to keep the tactics and training at a performance capacity that ensures the highest level of professional, safety-oriented service provided to the community.
+Testing, evaluation, debriefing, and outreach to other agencies are all part of an ongoing process to keep the tactics and training at a performance capacity that ensures the highest level of professional, safety-oriented service provided to the community best gas grill under 300

 SWAT teams were never intended to be an arm of narcotic squads for the routine service of search warrants.
 In Los Angeles, the LAPD SWAT command is tasked with the right of refusal to support the service of search warrants when, in their judgment, the tactics and equipment required do not exceed the capabilities and training of a traditional detective or uniformed police officer.
 In 2013, the LAPD SWAT team was used less than 1 percent of the time for search warrant service.